-Examples of such multiphase systems include: \begin{itemize} \item Galaxies moving through the ICM experience a ram pressure that strips the cold ISM \citep[e.g.][]{Gisler_1976, Nulsen_1982}.
-The growth of instabilities in the tails mixes the hot ICM with the cold ISM \citep[e.g.][]{Iapichino_2008, Gosh_2024}.
+Viscosity becomes relevant in very hot and ionized media, with temperatures typically above $10^6$~K. On the other hand, cooling efficiency peaks between $10^4-10^6$~K. This means that both cooling and viscosity will act together in astrophysical scenarios where very hot and cold media co-exist and mix, which is the case for the ICM, ISM, and CGM -- but also in other multiphase systems such as galactic winds or coronal rain.
+This interaction might happen in different astrophysical processes, where the Reynolds number is comparable to the ones used in this paper (see Table \ref{tab:TRMLs_runs}).
+Similarly, mixing and radiative cooling are physical processes that occur frequently in these multiphase systems.
+In fact, viscosity, mixing and cooling are commonly thought of as being crucial in determining their long-term evolution.
+Examples of such multiphase systems include: \begin{itemize} \item Galaxies moving through the ICM experience a ram pressure that strips the cold ISM \citep[e.g.,][]{Gisler_1976, Nulsen_1982}.
+The growth of instabilities in the tails mixes the hot ICM with the cold ISM \citep[e.g.,][]{Iapichino_2008, Gosh_2024}.
 As a consequence, the hot ICM cools down, providing new gas and enhancing star formation \citep{Muller_2021}.
-Viscosity not only affects the morphology and mixing of the tail with the medium \citep[e.g.][]{Kraft_2017, Marin-Gilabert_2024}, but also the cooling efficiency and, therefore, it might change the star formation rate. \item The existence of multiphase gas within galactic winds is commonly often attributed to the effects of continuous cooling \citep[see reviews by][]{Veilleux_2020, Thompson_2024}.
+Viscosity not only affects the morphology and mixing of the tail with the medium \citep[e.g.,][]{Kraft_2017, Marin-Gilabert_2024}, but also the cooling efficiency and, therefore, it might change the star formation rate. \item The existence of multiphase gas within galactic winds is commonly often attributed to the effects of continuous cooling (see the reviews by \citealt{Veilleux_2020} and \citealt{Thompson_2024}).
 Similarly, cold clouds infalling through the CGM is another example where the hot gas of the CGM mixes with the cold gas of the cloud being disrupted \citep{Gronke_2018, Gronke_2022}.
 When the CGM is hot enough ($T > 10^6$~K), transport processes become relevant and shape the morphology of the tails of the cloud \citep{Bruggen_2023}.
 Viscosity affects the cloud dynamics, as well as the evolution and evaporation of the tail \citep{Jennings_2021}.
-It will affect, therefore, the amount of cold gas and the mixing efficiency of the cloud and the CGM.
-The mixing between the cold stripped gas and the medium can be observed and studied using different ion lines \citep[e.g.][]{Kwak_2010}. \item `Cold streams' in hot galactic halos are likely crucial in order to understand galaxy fueling and growth \citep{Dekel_2009}.
-As those are another classical example of multiphase gas interactions; mixing, cooling, as well as the effect of viscosity have been discussed in the context of cold streams \citep{Bruggen_2005, Mandelker_2020}. \end{itemize}
+Therefore, it also affects the amount of cold gas and the mixing efficiency of the cloud and the CGM.
+The mixing between the cold stripped gas and the medium can be observed and studied using different ion lines \citep[e.g.,][]{Kwak_2010}. \item Cold streams in hot galactic halos are likely crucial to our understanding of galaxy fueling and growth \citep{Dekel_2009}.
+As other classical example of multiphase gas interactions, mixing, cooling, and the effect of viscosity are discussed here in the context of cold streams \citep{Bruggen_2005, Mandelker_2020}. \end{itemize}